numerica-ideas/community/web/spring-boot-actuator/README.md

         include: '*'
 ```

-Once added you will have all the 13 enpoints (except shutdown endpoint) of Actuator exposed, under the /actuator endpoint
+Once added you will have all 13 endpoints (except the shutdown endpoint) of Spring Boot Actuator exposed, under the /actuator endpoint

 ```json
 {